RyanCao2005/Recipe-Recommender-System/README.md

 ## Bivariate Analysis

 The box plot below shows the relationship between the number of steps in a recipe (`n_steps`) and the recipe's rating (`rating`).
-The plot reveals that, on average, recipes with higher ratings tend to have more steps, with some variations in the number of steps across different ratings.
-Notably, 5-star recipes exhibit a wide range of steps, but the median number of steps appears consistent, suggesting that well-rated recipes may vary in complexity but still maintain a high level of user satisfaction.
+The plot reveals that, on average, recipes with higher ratings tend to have have similar number of steps compared to recipes with low ratings.
+This plot suggests that rating is not affected by number of steps.
+Although it seems like this is the case we will see if this is actually true with further analysis.

 <iframe
-  src="assets/distribution_of_ratings_n_steps.html"
+  src="assets/steps_violin_by_rating.html"
   width="800"
   height="600"
   frameborder="0"